gsvh/gsvh/README.md

 - 👋 Hi, I’m @gsvh
 - 👀 I’m interested in Web Application Development using React
-- 🌱 I’m currently learning C# and ASP.NET.
+- 🌱 I’m currently learning C# and ASP.NET as well as TypeScript and React.
 - 💞️ I’m not looking to collaborate on anything at the moment.
 - 📫 You can reach me with any standard two wing Homing Pidgeon or any ancient Indian Smoke Signal techniques.